Interventions

 What Not to Do

-The focus should not be on shaming or blaming your loved one.
+Do not shame or blame your loved one.
 You need to emphasize your love and support for the individual and that you want them to get help.
 Do not bring up past behaviors that your loved one has committed.
 You don’t want them to feel alienated or persecuted.

 Do not accept excuses from your loved one.
 Stick to the bottom line you established before the intervention.
 Agreeing to negotiations and accepting excuses will not be helpful.
 Make sure you do not label your loved one as an alcoholic or an addict, as these terms can be stigmatizing.
 Instead, use specific examples of behaviors and their negative effects on your life.